emgarten/Sleet/README.md

 * the `source` value here corresponds to the `name` property used in `sleet.json`

 ``sleet init --config C:\sleet.json --source myLocalFeed``

-Sleet will create files for the feed in a new directory corresponding to the URI set in *path*, so if you changed *path* to `https://example.com/feed`, the files will be created in a directory named feed on you `C:\` drive.

 ### Adding packages